 |

-Stew Marinade:
+Venison Stew Marinade:

-a cheese cloth put: 5 lbs.
+In a cheese cloth put: 5 lbs.
 Venison cut into 2” cubes, Good red wine Combine vinegar or lemon juice, vegetables and spice bag and bring to a simmer.
 Put meat in a non-reactive bowl and pour mixture over.
 Top off with wine.
 Marinate 1 day or overnight.
-STEW: Preheat oven to 325 degrees 1 small can organic plum tomatoes broken up, 1 tsp fresh thyme, 12 juniper berries, 1 tsp coriander seeds, 2 Tbs flour, 2 cups venison stock, Good red wine, 1lb or more, large cremini mushrooms, quartered, 3/4 lb pearl onions, peeled (immerse in boiling water, drain and slip off skins) 2 rashers of bacon (optional) Salt & pepper to taste Remove venison from marinade and dry well.
+STEW: Preheat oven to 325 degrees F. 1 small can organic plum tomatoes broken up, 1 tsp fresh thyme, 12 juniper berries, 1 tsp coriander seeds, 2 Tbs flour, 2 cups venison stock, Good red wine, large cremini mushrooms, quartered, 3/4 lb pearl onions, peeled (immerse in boiling water, drain and slip off skins) 2 rashers of bacon (optional) Salt & pepper to taste Remove venison from marinade and dry well.
 Sprinkle liberally with salt and pepper.
 Discard marinade.
 Brown meat in oil in a large casserole and remove.
 When done add the same amount of parsley, carrots, onion, celery {without leaves}, leeks, garlic {diced} coriander seeds, thyme and bay leaves to the pot.
 Cook until on med-low heat 10 minutes longer.
 Add tomatoes, their juice, and juniper berries, cook 3 minutes longer.
 Add ½ cup red wine and deglaze.
 Return meat and accumulated juices.
 Sprinkle with flour & stir.
 Add stock and wine to just cover, salt & pepper to taste.
 Cover and put in oven for 2-3hrs or until meat is tender.
-Render bacon in 2 tblsp. oil.
+Render bacon in 2 Tbsp. oil.
 Lightly brown onions.
 Remove.
 Add mushrooms, salt & pepper and sauté until they are just soft.
 Add these ingredients to the casserole ½ hour before venison is done.
 Degrease stew.
 Add ¼ cup cognac and cook a bit longer if you wish. |

 Italian Flavoured Roast